Shanghai China Travel Guide

 Visiting during these periods offers cultural experiences, but plan for larger crowds.

 Most foreign nationals need a visa to enter China.
 Understand the different visa types and their application processes before your trip.
-Services like IVisa and VisaHQ offer assistance with the application process.
+Services like IVisa and VisaHQ offer assistance with the process for applying.

 Various visa types cater to different travel purposes within China.